robatwilliams/es-compat/README.md

 ## Rationale

 You might not need a transpiler or polyfills.

+Or, you may be transpiling your own code but not prebuilt 3rd-party libraries - leaving you open to breakages when they use new language features.

 [ESLint](https://eslint.org) supports targeting a specific ECMAScript version, and [eslint-plugin-es](https://github.com/mysticatea/eslint-plugin-es) allows forbidding individual language features.
 However when building applications, what we target are particular browser/runtime versions.
 This project lets you check compatibility by specifying those targets directly via a browserslist.
 It will figure out which individual features you can use, by looking up those targets in the [MDN compatibility dataset](https://github.com/mdn/browser-compat-data).